 Cascadeur also includes basic options for creating meshes.
 Currently, there are two types of meshes you can create: planes and cubes.

-- To create a plane, select Add plane from the Objects menu
+- To create a plane, select Add → Plane from the Commands menu.

 These additional meshes are generally used to outline the scene environment, but they can be parented to Joints and rigged just as well.

 When you import meshes into Cascadeur, you need to attach them to a Center of Mass for them to work correctly.

 1. Select the mesh.